 6. We hereby expressly disclaim any and all warranties, guaranties, conditions, covenants and representations relating to the system, including, but not limited to, any relating to marketability, fitness for a particular purpose, title, non-infringement, accuracy or other attributes, whether express or implied (in law or in fact), oral or written, or from a course of dealing or usage of trade, and you hereby expressly acknowledge and agree to the foregoing disclaimer.

-7. You agree to be responsible for all orders, instructions and trades which are identified by the System as coming from you or under an identifying code or acronym assigned to or chosen by you, whether entered by your authorized or unauthorized personnel or by any other person or as a result of a System’s malfunction.
+7. You agree to be responsible for all orders, instructions and trades which are identified by the System as coming from you or under an identifying code or acronym assigned to or chosen by you, whether entered by your authorized or unauthorized personnel or by any other person or as a result of a System’s malfunction( “Your Orders”).
 Furthermore, you agree that any agreement, consent or assent communicated from such access to the System shall be deemed to be a duly signed writing of yours sufficient to bind you thereto.

 8. You acknowledge and agree that the System involves the use of complicated technology that we have agreed to use solely as an accommodation to you and it may malfunction or entirely shut down as a result of a systems, equipment or power failure or any other causes.
-You agree to use the System at your own risk, and to release, discharge, indemnify and hold us harmless from all responsibility and liability for any loss, cost, expense (including legal fees and expenses), claim or damage arising out of or otherwise relating to your use of or access to the System or any malfunction or failure thereof unless caused directly and primarily from our gross negligence or willful misconduct.
+You agree to use the System at your own risk, and to release, discharge, indemnify and hold us harmless from all responsibility and liability for any loss, cost, expense (including legal fees and expenses), claim or damage arising out of or otherwise relating to Your Orders or your use of or access to the System or any malfunction or failure thereof unless caused directly and primarily from our gross negligence or willful misconduct.
 We shall not be liable for any loss, including but not limited to those caused, directly or indirectly, by delays or any other inability of ours to perform occasioned by wars, civil disturbances, strikes, natural calamities, labor or material shortages, acts or omissions of exchanges, specialists, markets, clearance organizations or information providers, delays in mails, delays or inaccuracies in the transmission of orders or information, governmental or self-regulatory organization laws, rules or actions, or other causes beyond our control, or for any consequential, incidental, punitive, special damages, economic loss or lost profits, even if we have been advised of the possibility of such damages or loss.
+In addition, you shall not be liable for any consequential or punitive damages under this Agreement, except in case of gross negligence or willful misconduct.
 Notwithstanding the foregoing, in no event will our aggregate liability with respect to any and all matters or disputes arising out of or incurred in connection with this Agreement exceed the amount of commissions paid by you to us on the specific transaction giving rise to such loss.

-9. Our rights and remedies and your obligations under this Agreement are cumulative, and are in addition to those provided for in our standard Customer Agreement, as the same may be amended from time to time (a copy of which has been made available to you), the terms and provisions of which are hereby incorporated herein as if fully set forth herein, in law or equity.
+9. Our rights and remedies and your obligations under this Agreement are cumulative, and are in addition to those provided for in the Customer Agreement, signed by you and us as the same may be amended from time to time , the terms and provisions of which are hereby incorporated herein as if fully set forth herein, in law or equity.
 Subject to the foregoing, in the event of any inconsistency between this Agreement and any other agreement between the parties hereto, the terms of this Agreement shall supersede the inconsistent terms of the other agreement, to the extent of the inconsistency.